Business and Enterprise

 Protect your company from cybercriminals.Start Free Trial

 Humans are terrible at keeping track of passwords.
 Left to their own devices, employees frequently use weak passwords, reuse the same passwords across multiple accounts, and store their passwords insecurely, such as on sticky notes.
 Employees also frequently lose or forget their passwords, which means IT help desks get flooded with password reset tickets.
-All of these problems harm productivity, waste money, complicate identity and access management (IAM), and degrade security throughout the organization.
+All of these problems harm productivity, waste money, complicate identity and access management (IAM), and degrade security throughout the organisation.

 One of the most obvious shortcomings of SSO is that it represents a single point of failure.
 If a user forgets their password, they’re locked out of multiple sites and apps instead of just one.
 On the other side of this coin, if a user’s password is compromised, threat actors can use it to compromise not just one site or app, but all of the sites and apps “protected” by SSO.

-The typical organization uses anywhere from several hundred to several thousand cloud apps.
-In addition to business productivity applications that everyone in the company uses, specific departments and teams utilize their own subsets of job-specific apps.
+The typical organisation uses anywhere from several hundred to several thousand cloud apps.
+In addition to business productivity applications that everyone in the company uses, specific departments and teams utilise their own subsets of job-specific apps.
 These frequently include legacy line-of-business (LOB) apps that are too old to support SSO, but that contain essential data or perform critical business functions, and that aren’t feasible to refactor or replace.

 Not all modern apps and services support SSO, either, but they’re still essential to the business.

-Even if an app supports SSO, it may not use the same protocol as the organization’s identity provider (IdP).
+Even if an app supports SSO, it may not use the same protocol as the organisation’s identity provider (IdP).
 For example, the IdP may use the SAML protocol, but some of the apps that employees need to access use OAuth.

 Left on their own to create and keep track of passwords for non-SSO accounts, individual users and teams revert back to poor password security habits: using weak passwords, reusing passwords across accounts and storing passwords in text files or spreadsheets or writing them down on sticky notes.
-They may also share passwords without authorization and fail to protect their accounts with multi-factor authentication (MFA).
+They may also share passwords without authorisation and fail to protect their accounts with multi-factor authentication (MFA).
 Meanwhile, administrators have no visibility or control over password usage in these sections of the data environment.

 Keeper SSO Connect® is a fully managed, SAML 2.0 service that seamlessly integrates with your existing SSO deployment, enhancing and extending it with zero-knowledge, zero-trust password management and encryption.